zubrik1/kottans_frontend/README.md

 ### Articles:
 > _HTTP: The Protocol Every Web Developer Must Know - Part 1_
 > _HTTP: The Protocol Every Web Developer Must Know - Part 2_
 - These are really helpfull articles.
-It help to understand the concept of HTTP, its components and tools to using to view HTTP traffic.
+It helps to understand the concept of HTTP, its components and tools for reviewing (supervising) HTTP traffic.

 ----------------------